FlorianStuettgen/digital-fortress-lab/test.md

 ---

-## **Lab Overview & Platform**
+## **Lab Overview & Physical Platform**
-This section integrates hardware, software, and operational details into a coherent overview, highlighting all major components in the lab environment.
+This section integrates hardware, software, and operational details into a cohesive overview, highlighting all major components in the environment.

 <details open>
-<summary><em>Expand for full component list, specifications, and operational status</em></summary>
+<summary><em> Component list, specifications, and operational status</em></summary>

 | Component        | Specification                            | Description                                                                 | Status |
 |-----------------|-----------------------------------------|----------------------------------------------------------------------------|--------|